 The Duty Planner cannot provide advice as to the likelihood of obtaining a resource consent for a project, nor detailed information as to what consents are required for a proposal.

-If you have a query about any of the above for the Duty Planner please complete the below form and we’ll come back to you as soon as possible.
+If you have a query about any of the above for the Duty Planner please complete this form and we’ll come back to you as soon as possible.